eda-ricercatore/sardegna-scala/notes.md

 		+ These effects may seem erratic.
 	- *Java* requires a (rarely used) modifier for variables to be immutable.
+	- A mutable variable is a variable that can hold multiple values after its initialization.
+		Any variable that is not mutable is an immutable variable
+		\cite[\S5.1, pp. 138]{Tate2010}.
 + Advanced programming constructs \cite[\S5.1, pp. 137]{Tate2010}
 	- Actors for concurrency.
 	- *Ruby*-style collections with higher-order functions.